formkit/docs-content/essentials/schema.md

 ## Slots

 Schemas can render the slot content of the `<FormKitSchema>` component anywhere within the schema that a normal schema node can be rendered.
-All scoped slots are automatically provided to the schema under the `$slots` reference object.
+All scoped slots are automatically provided to the schema under the `$slots` reference object:

 <example
   name="Schema - slots"